-- 1. Absences due to serious health problems, supported by a doctor's - Temporary military service that resulted in an interrupted semesfessor teaching the course, the Graduate Division Chair, and the Registrar; 4) After the request is approved, acquire the "Requirements to Complete Coursework (to remove "I" Grades)" form from the Registrar's Office or the college's web site; 5) Work with the course professor in planning the work needed to complete the course; 6) Get signatures from student, professor teaching the course, and the Registrar; 7) Complete the work by the deadline described above.
+- Absences due to serious health problems, supported by a doctor's confirmation. - Temporary military service that resulted in an interrupted semester.

+Procedure for application: 1) Acquire a "Request for Incomplete Grade form" from the Registrar or from the college's web site; 2) Complete the form thoroughly; 3) Sign the form and obtain signatures from the professor teaching the course, the Graduate Division Chair, and the Registrar; 4) After the request is approved, acquire the "Requirements to Complete Coursework (to remove "I" Grades)" form from the Registrar's Office or the college's web site; 5) Work with the course professor in planning the work needed to complete the course; 6) Get signatures from student, professor teaching the course, and the Registrar; 7) Complete the work by the deadline described above.
 The deadline for submission of the "Request for Incomplete Grade Form" is the last class day of the semester, prior to final exam days.